NandVinchhi/Angel/README.md

 # Angel Assistant

-Angel Assistant is an intelligent medication tracking experience powered by [Wit.ai](https://wit.ai/).
+Angel is an intelligent medication tracking assistant powered by [Wit.ai](https://wit.ai/).
 This repository represents our submission for the [Devpost/Facebook Artificial Intelligence Hackathon](https://fbai2.devpost.com/).

 This project is live at https://robin.silentbyte.com/.